mieko/mieko.dev/_posts/2016-09-25-systemd-im-totally-sold.md

 Good luck with that.

 If that's the Unix Way people want, I've lived it, and they can keep it.

-*(You'll notice we have no comments here: This is a one-way trash-talking soapbox, and I can never be wrong if I don't see rebuttals.)*

 ^D